| Internet-Draft | The Vulcain Protocol | April 2020 |

 GET /books/1 HTTP/2 Accept: text/xml Prefer: selector=css Fields: brand > name¶

-If no explicit preferences have been passed, the server MUST
+If no explicit preferences have been passed, the server MUST assume that the selector format is

 the default corresponding to the format of the resource.¶